TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 ![CoaL Grub Boot Menu](../img/coal-grub-menu.png)

-- If on boot, it stays just showing a cursor then you might have forgotten to see the console (see above):
+- If while booting it stays just showing a cursor then you might have forgotten to redirect the console (see above):

 ![kvm warning on boot](../img/coal-only-cursor.png)